node-ffi-napi/weak-napi/README.md

 - GC callbacks are invoked at a suitable time (after the actual GC run has finished). **This is nice because it means your process won’t potentially crash.**
-- This module works on Node 6+, since it uses a `Proxy` object to give a more complete referral of properties.
+- This module works on Node 6+ only, since it uses a `Proxy` object to give a more complete referral of properties.
 - `isNearDeath()` is not supported (always returns false).

 That’s it!